phpseclib/phpseclib.github.io/versioned_docs/version-4.0/publickeys/rsa.md

          whether the signature is valid with respect to the specification given in this document.

   DER in this case refers to the [Distinguished Encoding Rules](https://en.wikipedia.org/wiki/X.690#DER_encoding), a subset of the [Basic Encoding Rules](https://en.wikipedia.org/wiki/X.690#BER_encoding) (BER).
-Anything encoding using DER is valid BER but not everything encoded in BER is valid DER.
+Anything encoded using DER is valid BER but not everything encoded in BER is valid DER.
 Signatures phpseclib creates are valid DER regardless of whether or not PKCS1 or RELAXED_PKCS1 modes are used but when it comes to signature verification RELAXED_PKCS1 actually decodes the BER instead of just matching strings of fixed length.

   ## Encryption / Decryption